 The United States territory of Puerto Rico makes the list of dangerous islands to visit.
 It has a high murder rate of 17 per 100,000.
 This rate has increased since the devastating damage caused by Hurricane Maria in September 2017.

 Trinidad and Tobago is a sovereign state in the Commonwealth of Nations and maintains a high murder rate, 472 as of 2010.

 The Dominican Republic shares the island of Hispaniola with the country of Haiti.
 It has an extraordinarily high murder rate, with 2,513 recorded in 2011.

 St. Kitts and Nevis

-The capital city, Basseterre, has the highest murder rate of any capital city in the world, and the overall homicide rate is the 8th highest across the globe.
-It goes without saying that traveling to this country is at your own risk.
+The capital city, Basseterre, has the highest murder rate of any capital city in the world, and the overall homicide rate is the eighth highest across the globe.
+Most violence and criminal activity in the country is believed to be gang or drug-related.

 Jamaica has one of the highest murder rates in the world, but 70 percent of all crime is linked to the drug trade.
 Locals advise travelers to avoid some troubled spots in Kingston, Montego Bay, and other smaller cities.